Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 When furloughed, employees cannot do anything that provides services to or makes money for an employer that has furloughed them, or for a linked or associated organisation.
 If they do any work for you or a linked/associated organisation, you may have to repay the grant.

 We recommend drawing this to the attention of any furloughed employee who could otherwise be doing some work from home.
 It is important that they don’t do anything that could jeopardise your ability to claim the grant.

-From 1 July, employers have the option of placing staff who have been furloughed on or before 10 June on flexible furlough.
-(See flexible furlough section).
-These employees must not do any work during the hours you record them as on furlough.
+Employees who are on flexible furlough must not do any work during the hours you record them as on furlough.

 Can directors perform statutory duties and pay employees?

 The guidance says that directors and owner-managers can be furloughed if on PAYE and will still be allowed to perform statutory duties in these roles, so long as this no more work than reasonably necessary for that purpose.
 They must not generate commercial revenue or provide services to or on behalf of their company.
 Importantly, the TD says only a limited range of duties are allowed – work done to fulfil a duty or obligation arising from an Act of Parliament, relating to the filing of company's accounts or provision of other information relating to the administration of the director's company.

 The TD (as amended) has clarified that directors can also pay salaries to employees of their company and submit claims for furloughed employees to receive the government grant without this counting as work.

 Can we ask employees to do training while furloughed?

 Yes.
 A furloughed employee can do training in certain circumstances.
 In fact, the guidance says that furloughed employees should be encouraged to undertake training.

 Training will not count as work where the purpose of the training is to improve an employee’s effectiveness or the performance of the employer’s business.